wenext-limited/pr-agent/docs/docs/pr_benchmark/index.md

 ## Methodology

 Qodo Merge PR Benchmark evaluates and compares the performance of Large Language Models (LLMs) in analyzing pull request code and providing meaningful code suggestions.
-Our diverse dataset contains 400 pull requests from over 100 repositories, spanning various programming languages and frameworks to reflect real-world scenarios.
+Our diverse dataset contains 400 pull requests from over 100 repositories, spanning multiple [programming languages](#programming-languages) to reflect real-world scenarios.

 - For each pull request, we have pre-generated suggestions from eleven different top-performing models using the Qodo Merge `improve` tool.
 The prompt for response generation can be found [here](https://github.com/qodo-ai/pr-agent/blob/main/pr_agent/settings/code_suggestions/pr_code_suggestions_prompts_not_decoupled.toml).